azadehafzar/OpenMoji-Jekyll-Plugin/doc/blog/index.md

 ---

 # Preview this plugin
-You can see below how OpenMoji emoijis will look on your website.
+You can see below how OpenMoji emojis will look on your website.

 keep in mind that all emoji images has class label `class="emoji"` so you can modify their style properties by simply adding or modifying